beakerbrowser/webdb/README.md

  - `url` String.
 The record to update.
  - `updates` Object.
 The new values to set on the record.
- - Returns Promise&lt;Boolean&gt;.
+ - Returns Promise&lt;Number&gt;.
+The number of records updated.

 If a record exists at the target URL, will update it with the given key values.
 If a record does not exist, will create the record.
-Returns `true` if the target record was created.

 ### table.upsert(url, fn)